 - Shows loss of appetite

-If you are planning a trip to the doctor, read “Is My Baby Constipated?
-Questions to Ask Your Pediatrician” for some helpful advice.
 But remember, it’s not unusual for babies to have unpredictable bowel movements.
-In most cases, with a few simple changes to his diet and an increase in his activity level, your baby should experience more regular BMs.
+In many cases, a few simple changes to their diet and an increase in their activity level can help your baby experience more regular BMs.
 Learn more about how to navigate what you find (or don’t find) in your little one’s diaper.